 In short, men are bred to be gynocentric and women expect it.

 I suspect that almost no women have the faintest clue just how men’s gynocentric mindset controls their actions.
 Men are generally not aware of it themselves.
 Take my own case.
 Modesty aside, I dare to say I am quite well informed about the wealth of factual evidence which confirms the litany of male disadvantage.
 Despite that, my logic module exists in a perpetual state of war with my gynocentric emotion module.
 The latter screams ‘nasty misogynist’ at me constantly.
 The former responds with more facts, but to no avail.
 I have my own, inescapable, internal feminist.

 There are just two things you need to know about sexual dynamics.
-First, the key attribute of inter-sex dynamics is that men are terrified of female disapproval of women (because women define the moral right).
+First, the key attribute of inter-sex dynamics is that men are terrified of female disapproval (because women define the moral right).
 Second, the key feature of intra-sex dynamics is that women have strong in-group preference whereas men have no in-group preference.
 Men’s strength is their self-reliance.
 Men’s weakness is their self-reliance.

 So, Kathy Gyngell should not be surprised that the dogs will not fight back.
 They just can’t.
 Oh, the odd one may do so.
 But such a dog proves thereby that he is a vicious beast who must be put down, and quickly.
 The dogs cannot unite and mount a coordinated counter-attack on humans.
 It is unthinkable.